cdktf/cdktf-provider-okta/docs/inlineHook.typescript.md

 - *Type:* string

+The version of the hook.
+The currently-supported version is `1.0.0`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/inline_hook#version InlineHook#version}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/inline_hook#version InlineHook#version}

 ---